pcdavies/DatabaseCloudServiceForDBAs/workshops/dbcs-dba/CloudWorkshop_DBCS_100.md

 	- **On-Premises Backup:** yes
 	- **Database ID:**  From the query above
 	- **Decription Method:** see below
-	- **Cloud Storage Container - note substitutions:** `https://storage.us2.oraclecloud.com/v1/Storage-<IDENTITY DOMAIN>/oracle-data-storageg-1`
+	- **Cloud Storage Container - note substitutions:** `https://storage.us2.oraclecloud.com/v1/Storage-<Your Identity Domain>/oracle-data-storageg-1`
 		- us2 may be em2 if you are in a EMEA data center
 		- substitute gse00011358 with your own identity domain
 	- **Username:** `<your cloud account userid>`